feiqi9047/Project-Happiness/README.md

 <img width="360" alt="Screen Shot 2019-04-18 at 2 50 54 PM" src="https://user-images.githubusercontent.com/44821660/56384118-95cc9e00-61e9-11e9-9dce-099da1cbbf16.png">

-This is a slight improvement from my baseline model.
-However, this showed the presence of insignificant p-values and counterintuitive coefficients for my variables.
+There is a slight improvement from my baseline model.
+However, this model showed the presence of insignificant p-values and counterintuitive coefficients for my variables.

 ## Training my Model